Custom FM Waveform

 To use this port, set the Output signal format parameter to Pulses

-and then select the checkbox for the Enable PRF output parameter.
+, and then check the box for the Enable PRF output parameter.

 Data types: Float64